cisco/mindmeld/docs/source/intro/key_concepts.rst

 |

 blueprint
   A pre-configured project for a specific conversational use case, distributed with Workbench as an example app.
-Available blueprints include :doc:`Meeting Assistant <../blueprints/meeting_assistant>`, :doc:`Food Ordering <../blueprints/food_ordering>`, :doc:`Video Discovery <../blueprints/video_discovery>` and :doc:`Home Assistant <../blueprints/home_assistant>`.
+Available blueprints include :doc:`Food Ordering <../blueprints/food_ordering>`, :doc:`Video Discovery <../blueprints/video_discovery>` and :doc:`Home Assistant <../blueprints/home_assistant>`.

 |